Larsters/CTF/README.md

 # CTF
-CTF's from Uni or from CTF challenges online
+CTF's from Uni or from CTF competitions online